stanmaz/BBOalert/README.md

 Automatic alert in Bridge Base Online service (www.bridgebase.com)

-The software is still under development (Alpha release).

 We assume that you are familiar with BBO and CHROME.

 ## Purpose